 This isn’t to say that anyone viewed as a “risk” should be turned away.
 Quite the opposite: it provides an excellent opportunity up front to talk about the financial responsibility the patient will have, and having an open discussion about payment plans and other financial aid that may be of help to the patient.
 Determining what a patient can pay regularly can help your hospital close the revenue cycle that much more quickly.

 The data released also found a couple of other important elements that are noteworthy for hospitals as they admit and treat patients.

-- Just over a third (roughly 10 million) of credit invisible consumers are younger than 25.
-This may not correlate to their being of a low socioeconomic status, but instead could indicate that they’re young enough to not have built up a significant credit history yet.
+- Just over a third (roughly 10 million) of credit, invisible consumers are younger than 25.
+This may not correlate to their being of a low socioeconomic status but instead could indicate that they’re young enough to not have built up a significant credit history yet.
 The other side of that, of course, is that over half of credit invisible consumers are between ages 25-50.

 - The report found a correlation between income and a scored credit record.
-People living in low-income neighborhoods were more likely to lack credit history.
+People living in low-income neighborhoods were more likely to lack a credit history.
 If your hospital is situated near a low-income neighborhood and you have difficulty closing self-pay accounts, this correlation could be a cause.
 As mentioned above, an open conversation about payment responsibilities can help mitigate this risk.